Skip to main content

 First, find out which Step(s) take a significant time in your build.

-• If your dependency steps (for example, CocoaPods Install) take a long time, try using build caching to speed it up.
-This is also true for any step which might include network communication, addressing 3rd party web services. which might be temporarily unavailable or might be slow due to high demand.
+• If your dependency steps (for example, CocoaPods Install) take a long time, try implementing dependency caching to speed it up.

 Local build caching